 Competitive Dance Team

-Throughout the school year Dance Team attends and competes at many dance conventions including Dance Masters of Arizona.
+Throughout the school year Dance Team attends and competes at dance conventions.
 They learn a variety of dance styles while also developing the skills to work as a team.
 Dance team also performs at many school functions including pep assemblies and dance shows.
 If you love to dance, this team’s for you!

 Those interested in the performing arts are encouraged to tryout for our annual drama/musical performance.
 Learn acting skills while increasing your dance and singing abilities in performances like Hairspray Jr., Alice in Wonderland and Annie Jr.

 Participating in Student Council/Government allows students to have a say in the activities that occur on campus, but also provides leadership opportunities to hold a position on the board.
 This student-led organization is responsible for the organization of pep assemblies, school dances, annual activities like Mr. DHPA and much more!

 Being inducted into the National Junior Honor Society (NJHS) or National Honor Society (NHS) is a prestigious award and earned by those students that excel academically.
 Additionally, Honor Society candidates exhibit leadership characteristics and have a heart for serving the community.
-This student-led organization facilitates our annual food drive, Christmas Angel program and much more!
+These student-led organizations facilitate our annual food drive, Christmas Angel program and much more!
 Nominations for Honor Society typically occur in January and students must apply to be considered for the annual induction.

 Each year new clubs are considered and offered by staff members so keep an eye out for club information in August.
 Additionally, students interested in creating a new club can find a staff sponsor and submit a petition to Marissa Robles for consideration!